|Page tools: Print Page Print All|

 Other ABS Sources

 Measures of hours paid for are collected from business payroll records in Employee Earnings and Hours (cat. no. 6306.0).
 This survey provides statistics on the composition and distribution of employee earnings, hours paid for and methods used to set employees' pay in Australia.
-See Chapter 29 for more information on this survey.

 The Census of Population and Housing has data on the number of hours worked by an employed person in all jobs during the week prior to Census night.
 Hours worked data are generally published in ranges, but are also available for individual numbers of hours worked.